JS12540/budget-guard/README.md

 /plugin marketplace add /path/to/budget-guard
 ```

-Replace `/path/to/budget-guard` with the actual path.
+Replace `/path/to/budget-guard` with the actual path where you cloned the repo.
 Example: `/Users/yourname/projects/budget-guard`

 You should see: `Successfully added marketplace: claude-code-labs`